isaacs/yallist/README.md

 Call it with either a forEach-able (like an array) or a set of arguments, to initialize the list.

 The Array-ish methods all act like you'd expect.
-No magic length, and
+No magic length, though, so if you change that it won't automatically prune or add empty spots.

 ### Yallist.create(..)